 So, depending on the recording date, a first-mortgage lien might remain on the property following an HOA's foreclosure; the purchaser at the foreclosure sale takes the property's title subject to the lien of the first-mortgage holder.

 An HOA can't use the lien and nonjudicial foreclosure process that's available for delinquent regular and special assessments to collect unpaid fines.
 (Cal.
 Civ.
-Code § 5725(b).)
-But the HOA may file a lawsuit, like in small claims court, or wait until you sell your home and demand payment during escrow.
+Code § 5725(b) (2025).)
+But the HOA may file a lawsuit, like a small claims court case or a judicial foreclosure, or wait until you sell your home and demand payment during escrow.

 If you're facing an HOA foreclosure in California, consider consulting with a foreclosure attorney to discuss all legal options available in your circumstances.